Alternative Education Programs

 Lynchburg City; Amherst, Appomattox, Bedford, and Nelson Counties

-- Focus: The program provides an alternative setting for up to 67 students in grades 6-12 at two locations: Fort Hill Community School and the Amelia Pride Center.
-The program uses intervention strategies to help students improve both their academic performance and social behavior.
-The Regional Alternative Education Program encourages collaboration between families, schools, public agencies, and the juvenile judicial system in an effort to move students from externally managed behavior to internalized self-control to foster their success in school.
-Staff use individualized and small group instruction and incorporate technology into all aspects of the program.
+- Focus: The program will provide an alternative educational setting for up to 67 students in grades 6-12 at the Fort Hill Community School at 1350 Liggates Road in Lynchburg.
+Utilizing intervention strategies to help students improve their academic performance, as well as their behavioral challenges, the Regional Alternative Education Program promotes collaboration between families, schools, public agencies, and the juvenile judicial system in an effort to foster students’ success.
+The instructional staff uses individualized and small group instruction, as well as blended or hybrid instruction utilizing technology, to meet the academic needs of a diverse population of students.

 Lynchburg City Public Schools